Using an App to Track Blood Sugar Levels From Your Glucose Meter

 Blood sugar tracking apps today can be simple, stripped-down tools that do little more than capture your readings and save them to the cloud.
 Or they can capture comprehensive sets of data related to how you are managing your diabetes.
 Chances are the app that best fits your needs is somewhere in between.

-This content on diabetes management was made possible with support from Roche.
+This content on diabetes management was made possible with support from Roche, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.